sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/jwt/README.md

 # JWTs

-When you go to an event at a venue, you usually present your ticket and sometimes an ID as well.
+When you go to an event at a venue, you often present your ID and a ticket for the event.
 What if you need to leave and come back?
-You could present your ticket and ID again, but many venues will give you a hand stamp or bracelet instead that indicates that you've already checked in.
+You could present your ticket and ID again, but many venues will give you a hand stamp or bracelet instead that indicates that you've already checked in so you can get back in more quickly.

 A similar system is commonly used in web authentication.
 When you log in, you present a username and password.
 Instead of supplying those every time you make a request, you're given a token that you attach to future requests that's considered a proof that you're logged in.